rockypandalu/Calculator-for-Zappos/README.md

 This is a demo for the information we can get from Google App Engine's Requestlog

 ## Data Introduction
-When a request made from client.
-Google App Engine (both Standard Environment and Flexible Environment) will generate logs with some information of the request.
-The information includes:
 	1. Project ID.
 	2. Module (Service) ID.
 	3. Client IP.